Skip to content

 enabled=falsedisable a dataset in Pozi

-showInLayerControl=falsedon’t display layer in layer panel
+showInLayerControl=falsedo not display the layer in the layer panel

 downloadable=falseprevent Pozi from showing a table view of the selected features

-infoPanelCollapse=truecollapse info results panel for this dataset
+infoPanelCollapse=truecollapse the info results panel for this dataset

 promoteDetails=truedisplay all child attributes instead of a preview